tmushayahama/panther-api/api-documentation/endpoints/enrichment/GET_overrep.md

 - **species**  _(required)_ -
 - **test_type**
 - **correction**
-- **input_type**  Variant Cell Format.
+- **input_type**  Variant Call Format.
 Currently we support VCF version 4.0 formatthe list of reference genes to be used for the analysis
 - **flanking_region** Max offset range for SNP position to gene position.
 This is used for VCF files.

 ***